cannonballCat/itc205_asg4/README.md

 Author: Brodie Osborn - Student no. 11597397

-Tests and files related to debugging are located under tests/.
+Test scripts and files related to debugging are located under tests/.